DavesCodeMusings/BH1750-MicroPython/README.md

 3. Wait for the measurement
 4. Read the result

-> The device returns to a Power Off state automatically after taking a measurement, so there's no need for a step 5.
+> The device returns to a Power Off state automatically after taking a measurement, so we don't need a step 5.

 Let's take a look at each of the steps in detail.

 ### Sending a Power On command
-This seems a little silly sending a Power On command as the first step after supplying Vcc and GND to the device.
+It seems a little silly sending a Power On command as the first step after supplying Vcc and GND to the device.
 But, reading the datasheet shows the device will start up in Power Down mode when Vcc is first applied.
 So we need to turn it on first.

 Under the Instruction Set heading in the datasheet, we see a opcodes (labled as opecodes in a typographical error.)
 These will tell us what needs to be sent to instruct the device to do certain tasks.

 The first opcode (0000_0000) is the Power Down instruction.
-We can skip that, because we already know the device starts in Power Down mode.
+We can skip that, because we already know the device starts in Power Down mode when supply voltage is applied.

 The second opcode (0000_0001) is Power On.
 Bingo!
 That's the one we want for this first step.